Bill seeks to send big legal cases to statewide judges

 “Doesn’t that give undue weight to the judges that sit in that circuit, or to the voters ... in that county?” committee Chairman Whitney Westerfield said in backing the bill.

 The bill reflects long-held concerns from some Kentucky lawmakers that circuit judges in Franklin County Circuit Court wield too much power in deciding cases of statewide consequence.
 Stivers called it a “super circuit.”

 The measure would set up a process to avoid having cases heard in Franklin County.

 In a lawsuit challenging the constitutionality of a state law or regulation, any state officials who are named as defendants could request a change of venue, triggering a random drawing to determine where the case would be heard.
 Those cases now often end up in Franklin County Circuit Court in Frankfort — the seat of state government.
 Several rulings from that circuit have gone against Bevin and the GOP-led legislature in recent years, including last year’s decision by Circuit Judge Phillip Shepherd that struck down a public pension law.
 The state Supreme Court upheld his ruling.

 Even before that ruling, Bevin went on talk radio and called Shepherd an “incompetent hack.”

-Stivers has said he isn’t pushing for the bill at the Bevin administration’s request.
+Shepherd’s name did not come up Monday during the lengthy committee hearing.
+Stivers said he wasn’t pushing for the bill at the Bevin administration’s request.

 Under the bill, state officials would have 20 days after receiving a legal complaint to give notice that they want a venue change.
 The circuit court clerk in the jurisdiction where the lawsuit was filed would later select the new venue through a “random lottery draw.”